What Is Galantamine?

-It is today widely used, including in the USA, as a prescription or Over-the-counter (OCT) drug for treatment of Alzheimer disease (a Central Nervous System disease that insidiously destroys the functions of the memory and the ability to learn, plan, socialize as well as handle trivial activities) and vascular dementia.
-Absorption of Galantamine in the human organism, following oral intake is rapid and highest concentrations are achieved in 30 minutes to one hour.
-Its half life is on average 7 hours.
+It is today widely used, including in the U.S., like a prescription or over-the-counter (OTC) drug for the treatment of Alzheimer disease (a disease that affects the central nervous system and insidiously destroys the functions of the memory and the ability to learn, plan, socialize as well as handle trivial activities) and vascular dementia.
+Absorption of Galantamine in the human organism, following oral intake, is rapid and highest concentrations are achieved in 30 minutes to one hour.
+Its half-life is on average of 7 hours.
 Binding to proteins is low, at some 18%.

-In Alzheimer disease, a marked and progressive decline of cognitive performance, memory, task-execution occurs.
-Galantamine’s is thought to act primarily through the cholinergic system, due to its ability – particularly in the presence of choline supplementation – to increase the levels of neurotransmitter acetylcholine in the brain.
-Galantamine indirectly boost acetylcholine by inhibiting the effects of a specific enzyme called acetylcholinesterase (AchE), that breaks down the acetylcholine.
-Through this action, most of the acetylcholine is available to brain’s neural receptors, which to a certain extent improve some of the severe symptoms of Alzheimer.
+Galantamine has several benefits for its users.
+For example, in Alzheimer’s Disease, Galantamine is thought to act primarily through the cholinergic system, due to its ability – particularly in the presence of choline supplementation – to increase the levels of the neurotransmitter, Acetylcholine, in the brain.
+Galantamine indirectly boosts Acetylcholine by inhibiting the effects of a specific enzyme called acetylcholinesterase (AchE), that breaks down the Acetylcholine.
+Through this action, most of the Acetylcholine is available to the brain’s neural receptors, which to a certain extent improve some of the severe symptoms of Alzheimer’s Disease.

-Galantamine has a dual effect on proper function of acetylcholine, first by inhibiting acetylcholinesterase, which is an enzyme preventing excess build-up of acetylcholine in the neural synapses.
-By elimination of this enzyme during Galatamine intake, the amount of acetylcholine freely available for transmission of neural signal is greatly enlarged.
+Galantamine has a dual effect on the proper function of Acetylcholine, first by inhibiting acetylcholinesterase, which is an enzyme preventing excess build-up of Acetylcholine in the neural synapses.
+By elimination of this enzyme during Galantamine intake, the amount of Acetylcholine freely available for transmission of the neural signal is greatly enlarged.
 The other way Galantamine achieves its nootropic (mind enchasing) effect is by a peculiar effect not shared with other substances.
-Namely, Galantamine, influences receptor molecules that receive signaling by acetylcholine, by increasing the action of nicotinic acetylcholine receptors, which further augment the cholinergic action through facilitating acetylcholine neural reception.
+Namely, Galantamine influences receptor molecules that receive signaling by Acetylcholine, by increasing the action of nicotinic Acetylcholine receptors, which further augment the cholinergic action through facilitating Acetylcholine neural reception.

-The variety of stacking combinations allows the fullest efficiency of Galamines specifically data-acquisition and recall improvements, if the end user adjusts the nootropic stack for a specific pattern of boosting mental performance.
-It should not be coupled with powerful dopaminergics, however.
+The variety of stacking combinations allows the fullest efficiency of Galamines specifically data-acquisition and recall improvements if the end user adjusts the nootropic stack for a specific pattern of boosting mental performance.
+It should not be coupled with powerful dopaminergic, however.

 Galantamine must be dosed with extreme care because of its interaction with numerous medical drugs.
 Although there are no adverse effects recorded, it should be avoided during pregnancy and lactation.
 In patients and other users with any sort of hepatic impairment, the maximal dosage should be 16mg daily.

-Generally, Galatamine is well tolerated among healthy adult user.
-Its usage doesn’t require any lifestyle changes, since it has little to no cardiovascular, sleep-disturbing or similar properties.
-Nausea, headache, dizziness, diarrhea are sometimes occurring during Galantamine intake.
+Generally, Galantamine is well tolerated among healthy adult user.
+Its usage doesn’t require any lifestyle changes since it has little to no cardiovascular, sleep-disturbing or similar properties.
+Nausea, headache, dizziness, diarrhea are some of the common side effects that may occur during Galantamine intake.
 Reduction of dose, stacking with Alpha GPC and choline supplements should help in the case of these unpleasant side effects.
-Patients with asthma or other breathing obstructions must consult a doctor regarding eventual use of Galantamine.
+Patients with asthma or other breathing obstructions must consult a doctor regarding the eventual use of Galantamine.
 Galantamine is extremely safe when taken during the day or before bed to induce extreme dreams as well, as its nootropic effect.
 Take in 8-24mg, 1-3 times daily for best results.

-Food and Drug Administration (FDA) approves Galantamine in USA, primarily as a therapy for Alzheimer’s disease.
-Apart from this indication, manufacture and sale as well as purchase, possession and use by individuals is perfectly legal.
-If you go to other countries with Galamantine, consult the laws relevant for the jurisdiction.
-Due to the fact that Galantamine doesn’t cause any psychiatric effect, it is not outlawed anywhere, however there may be a distinction regarding its status as either prescription or OTC drug.
+The Food and Drug Administration (FDA) approves Galantamine in the U.S., primarily as a therapy for Alzheimer’s disease.
+Apart from this indication, manufacture and sale, as well as purchase, possession, and use by individuals is perfectly legal.
+If you go to other countries with Galantamine, consult the laws relevant to the jurisdiction.
+Due to the fact that Galantamine doesn’t cause any psychiatric effect, it is not outlawed anywhere, however, there may be a distinction regarding its status as either prescription or OTC drug.

 Galantamine is one of the most powerful cholinergic drugs on one hand and a safe drug that can be stacked with a number of nootropics and supplements for optimum boosting of one’s mental performance.
 It also provides reliable, restful sleep without next-morning sedation or reduction of the R.E.M. phase (a common occurrence with benzodiazepines and Z-drugs) crucial as a key benefit to overall wellness.
 More importantly, it has a powerful anti-neurotoxic effect and by implication, it protects the nervous system from many factors causing mental aging.

 Exercising of these two effects has profound implication in overall health.
-Insofar the specific mind-expanding action of Galamantine is considered, its strong boost of memory performance and data recall is crucial benefit for all users whose occupation (students; academics and other professionals) requires common acquisition of new data, which often grows exponentially in many special fields of interest and occupation.
+Insofar the specific mind-expanding action of Galantamine is considered, its strong boost of memory performance and data recall is a crucial benefit for all users whose occupation (students; academics and other professionals) requires the common acquisition of new data, which often grows exponentially in many special fields of interest and occupation.

 Having mental vigilance as the one secured by Galantamine and enjoying its neuroprotective qualities is also a convincing case for its inclusion in one’s regimen.
 The aforementioned neuroplasticity that provides better memory imprint and consolidation increases during chronic supplementation.

-The decrease of age-related or lifestyle-induced neural aging, its proven nootropic benefits that is used clinically, its profound effect on depth of memory and cognition which aids creative thinking and learning new patterns of approach to a problem make Galantamine a very worthy addition to one’s collection of mind-expanders.
-Overall Galantamine is a grand nootropic for everyday use, and for LUCID DREAMING.
+The decrease of age-related or lifestyle-induced neural aging, the drug’s proven nootropic benefits that are used clinically, its profound effect on depth of memory and cognition which aids creative thinking and learning new patterns of approach to a problem make Galantamine a very worthy addition to one’s collection of mind-expanders.
+Overall Galantamine is a grand nootropic for everyday use, and for lucid dreaming.
 And I highly recommend it as such!